michellundell/12a/README.md

 ## 2. Assigment Setup a repository with github actions

+Create your own repository and make the steps of setting up an action that compiles your project.

+Test it by making a branch of your code and create a pull-request and see what happens.
+Simulate some errors, commit ... see what happens ...
+Correct the errors, commit ... see what happens .

+If you got time before lunch, try completing your C++ assignment, if you haven't yet... add an action to compile it!

 ## 3. Repetition
 I will explain further anything you are unsure about in the previous lessons again.
 Think about it and we do repetition of the topics you are unsure about.